firebolt-db/godocs/docs/API-reference/using-sync-queries.md

 - **Firebolt service account** &ndash; You must have an active Firebolt [service account]({% link Guides/managing-your-organization/service-accounts.md %}) for programmatic access, along with its ID and secret.
 - **Sufficient permissions** You will need to have [USAGE permission]({% link Overview/Security/Role-Based Access Control/engine-permissions.md %}#engine-permissions) on the engine that runs the query.
 A user always has permission to view their own queries.
 To see another user's queries, you must have `MONITOR ENGINE` or `MONITOR ALL` privileges.

-To submit a synchronous query programatically, use a Firebolt Driver to send an HTTP request with the SQL query to Firebolt's API endpoint.
+To submit a synchronous query programatically, use a Firebolt Driver to send an HTTP request with the SQL statement to Firebolt's API endpoint.

 ### Use a Firebolt Driver

-Use a Firebolt driver to connect to a Firebolt database, authenticate securely, and run queries with minimal setup.
-The driver provides built-in methods for running queries, handling responses, and managing connections.
+Use a Firebolt driver to connect to a Firebolt database, authenticate securely, and run sql statements with minimal setup.
+The driver provides built-in methods for running sql statements, handling responses, and managing connections.
 All Firebolt drivers support synchronous queries.
 See the documentation for each driver for specific details on how to submit synchronous queries programmatically:

 * [Node.js SDK]({% link Guides/developing-with-firebolt/connecting-with-nodejs.md %}) &ndash; Firebolt Node.js SDK
 * [Python SDK]({% link Guides/developing-with-firebolt/connecting-with-Python.md %}) &ndash; Firebolt Python SDK